 Limit Work in Progress

-Limiting work in progress (or WIP) is one of the most challenging things about being a
+Limiting work in progress (or WIP) is one of the most challenging things about being modern marketer.

 The idea behind WIP limits is that they are clear rules that force us to stop starting and